 Eli told us a tale of how he broadened his Facebook friends deliberately to look at political views from both sides.
 However, Facebook only displayed the liberal stories which tied in to the activity of posts that Eli interacted with.
 Why?
 Because:

-In the quest for relevance – things get perfectly targeted to you.
-But personalise information can lead to personalised facts too.
-As time goes on, its going to become harder and harder to watch or learn things that haven’t been specifically tailored to them.
+In the quest for relevance - things get perfectly targeted to you.
+But personalised information can lead to personalised facts too.
+As time goes on it's going to become harder and harder to watch or learn things that haven't been specifically tailored to them.

 Is this a good thing?
 Should these algorithms tailoring this information to us have this sort of control?
 What information do we NOT see as a result of our filter bubbles?